A poignant novel of love, survival, and how brightly hope can shine against the backdrop of unimaginable darkness.

 The Bride of St. Michael’s *

-Meg's next book takes place in Charleston after the Revolutionary War.
-It combines women's lit with Shakespeare and low country legends.
+Meg's next book takes place in Charleston after the Revolutionary War, combining women's lit with Shakespeare and low country legends.